 I have received awards from the American Sociological Association, American Public Health Association, Gerontological Society of America, and Retirement Research Foundation.
 In addition, my research has been supported by generous grants from Columbia Global Centers, United States Social Security Administration, Atlantic Philanthropies, and Government of Chile.

-My research has been published in academic journals and books, but has also been disseminated to broader audiences in policy briefs and media coverage in The Wall Street Journal, CNN International, Chicago Tribune, MSNBC, Financial Post, Bloomberg, U.S. News, Business Week, Dallas Morning News, Waco Tribune-Herald, Canadian Broadcasting Corporation, and many other major media outlets in Chile and abroad.
+My research has been published in academic journals and books, but has also been disseminated to broader audiences in policy briefs and media coverage in the Washigton Post, The Wall Street Journal, CNN International, Chicago Tribune, MSNBC, Financial Post, Bloomberg, U.S. News, Business Week, Dallas Morning News, Waco Tribune-Herald, Canadian Broadcasting Corporation, and many other major media outlets in Chile and abroad.
 I have also been active in aging, social security, and health policy reform in Chile and the United States.

 I received my Ph.D. in Sociology from Boston College and M.S. in Public Health from Harvard University.
 Previously, I earned a B.S. in Sociology from Universidad Católica, Chile.